RStudio Tutorial – A Complete Guide for Novice Learners!

 In order to delineate a histogram, we make use of the following command:

 > get_table <- table(ACS_data$bedrooms) > barplot(get_table, main="Bedrooms Distribution", xlab="Bedroom Count") #Author DataFlair

-In this tutorial, we studied about R Studio.
-We learnt about the basics of R Studio.
-How to import data, transform it, perform analysis on the data and finally, visualize the data.
-We hope that you understood a lot about RStudio with this blog.
-If there are any queries, please leave them in the comment section.
+In this RStudio tutorial, we learned about the basics of RStudio.
+We inferred how to import data, transform it, perform analysis on the data and finally, visualize the data.
+We hope that you understood all the processes of RStudio with this article.